nrana99/SampleCode/README.md

 o Since accept() is a blocking call, I am spawning a master thread which will listen to the client and then spawns worker client threads

-o Iinitially I used list with NOT IN operator everytime I appeneded to the list but that was expensive.
+o Initially I used list with NOT IN operator everytime I appeneded to the list but that was expensive.
 I implemented the solution using dictionary since dictionary implements hash table and extremely fast in searching for duplicate values